9VAC25-193-70. General permit.

 1. Collection and analysis of samples.
 Sampling requirements shall be assessed on an outfall by outfall basis.
 Samples shall be collected and analyzed in accordance with the requirements of Part III A.

 2. When and how to sample.
 A minimum of one grab sample shall be taken resulting from a storm event that results in an actual discharge from the site (defined as a "measureable storm event"), providing the interval from the preceding measurable storm event is at least 72 hours.
 The 72-hour storm interval is waived if the permittee is able to document with the DMR that less than a 72-hour interval is representative for local storm events during the sampling period.
 The grab sample shall be taken during the first 30 minutes of the discharge.
-If it is not practicable to take the sample during the first 30 minutes, the sample may be taken during the first hour of discharge provided that the permittee explains with the DMR why a grab sample during the first 30 minutes was impractical.
+If it is not practicable to take the sample during the first 30 minutes, the sample may be taken during the first three hours of discharge provided that the permittee explains with the SWPPP why a grab sample during the first 30 minutes was impractical.

 3. Recording of results.
-For each discharge measurement or sample taken pursuant to the storm event monitoring requirements of this permit, the permittee shall record and report with the Discharge Monitoring Reports (DMRs) the following information:
+For each discharge measurement or sample taken pursuant to the storm event monitoring requirements of this permit, the permittee shall record and report with the DMR the following information:

 b.
-Rainfall measurements or estimates (in inches) of the storm event which generated the sampled discharge; and
+Rainfall measurements or estimates (in inches) of the storm event that generated the sampled discharge; and

 c.
 Duration between the storm event sampled and the end of the previous measurable storm event.

-B. Representative discharge.
-If a facility has two or more exclusively storm water outfalls that discharge substantially identical effluents, based on similarities of the industrial activities, significant materials, size of drainage areas, and storm water management practices occurring within the drainage areas of the outfalls, the permittee may monitor the effluent of just one of the outfalls and report that the observations also apply to the substantially identical outfall.
+B. Representative outfalls - substantially identical outfalls.
+If a facility has two or more exclusively stormwater outfalls that discharge substantially identical effluents, based on similarities of the industrial activities, significant materials, size of drainage areas, and stormwater management practices occurring within the drainage areas of the outfalls, the permittee may monitor the effluent of just one of the outfalls and report that the observations also apply to the substantially identical outfall.
 Representative outfalls must be identified in the registration statement submitted for coverage under this permit.
-Substantially identical outfalls can apply to quarterly visual and benchmark monitoring.
-The permittee must include the following information in the storm water pollution prevention plan (SWPPP):
+Substantially identical outfall monitoring can apply to quarterly visual and benchmark monitoring.
+The permittee must include the following information in the SWPPP:

 1. The locations of the outfalls;

 2. Why the outfalls are expected to discharge substantially identical effluents, including evaluation of monitoring data where available;

 3. Estimates of the size of the drainage area (in square feet) for each of the outfalls; and